Connect

 If you had to, what characteristic of yours would you give the most credit to?

 The quality or characteristic that I feel is most important to my success is that I’m always going to be authentic to myself and my vision.
-I don’t wanna be one of those artists that sells out and just does one thing because it sells I do art because I wanna create it and of course I would like to make a living for it, but I believe that the best artist created what they want and the rest follows in time also it is my energy that sets me apart because being able to transmute that clearly shows in my work you can feel the power, the intensity and the boldness in every piece.
-So being true to myself will be the most important thing to my success and also aligning myself with the right people along the journey.
+I don’t want to be one of those artists that sells out and just does one thing because it sells.
+I do art because I want to create it—and of course, I would like to make a living from it—but I believe that the best artists create what they love, and the rest follows in time.
+It’s my energy that sets me apart because being able to transmute that energy clearly shows in my work.
+You can feel the power, the intensity, and the boldness in every piece.
+Being true to myself will always be the most important factor in my success—and also aligning myself with the right people along the journey.

 Pricing: